rpellerin/rpellerin.github.io/content/on-storing-passwords-in-a-safe-way.md

 - Backed up offline or in a different location AND easily recoverable in case of loss of my trusted devices
 - Based on a non proprietary solution - both free and open source ideally - and free of charge
 - Auto form-filling on a web is a plus (through a web extension for instance)
-- Two factor auth management is a plus: it could be nice to safe 2FA secrets as well
+- Two factor auth management is a plus: it could be nice to save 2FA secrets as well
 - Password generation is optional, I'm fine with random typing on my keyboard every once in a while

 ## Market analysis